jessestay/MultiAgentCommsFramework/tests/README.md

-# MACF Project Tests
+# MACF Tests

-This directory contains all tests for the MACF Project, including:
+This directory contains all tests, including Behat features and PHPUnit tests.
-- `framework/`: Contains the core reusable testing framework components.
-- `features/`: Contains Behat feature files for testing the MACF Project's functionalities and the framework itself.
+Purpose: the tests directory